rnjhnd/java-design-patterns-portfolio/05-adapter-design-pattern/device-power-system/README.md

 ## 📋 Overview

-The Device Power Adapter allows you to connect various electronic devices (laptop, refrigerator, smartphone charger) to a common power outlet interface.
+The Device Power System allows you to connect various electronic devices (laptop, refrigerator, smartphone charger) to a common power outlet interface.
 Instead of modifying existing device classes, the system uses adapter classes to translate between the device-specific APIs and the standardized `PowerOutlet` interface, making device integration more flexible and maintainable.

 ## 🏗️ Architecture